Net-Zero Hero: Anneliese Tanner

 What inspired you to take action?

-Many people may not be aware that one in four children living in Travis County live in food insecure households, meaning they do not know where their next meal is coming from.
+Many people may not be aware that one in four children living in Travis County lives in a food-insecure household, meaning they do not know where their next meal is coming from.
 Many students in Austin rely on school meals as their primary source of nutrition, often eating three meals a day with us.
-It is my key focus to expand healthy food access across the city — providing healthy, tasty and high quality foods to all students, while helping to create positive change in the food system.
-With Austin ISD procuring over $13 million annually in food, serving over 72,000 meals per day and over 12 million meals annually, we are able to make systemic change.
+It is my key focus to expand healthy food access across the city — providing healthy, tasty, and high-quality foods to all students, while helping to create positive change in the food system.
+With Austin ISD procuring over $13 million annually in food, serving over 72,000 meals per day, and over 12 million meals annually, we are able to make systemic change.

 Healthy food in trays, including radish and bell pepper.
 Anneliese in a school cafeteria.
 She is smiling at the camera.